ambarmendez/ambarmendez.github.io/_posts/2020-07-31-Keeping-Records.md

-In addition to the **database creation** we're going to include the creation of the table for storing the quotes extracted from the website, and it would be very simple, just the quote itself and the author.
+In addition to the **database creation** we're going to include the creation of the table for storing the quotes extracted from the website, and it would be straightforward, just the quote itself and the author.

 ```python
 import sqlite3